boriskostadinov96/boriskostadinov96/README.md

 😎 Experience Working With Virtualization Systems

-🔐🌐 I am also currently Learning Cybersecurity And Ethical Hacking
+🔐🌐 I Am Currently Learning Cybersecurity And Ethical Hacking

 🐞 Experience Writing Test Plans, Creating Test Cases, Test Execution, And Reporting Bugs.
 Knowledge Of The Test Strategies, Understanding Of QA Methodologies.

-📈📚 Willing To Learn And Improve
+📈📚 Willing To Learn And Improve !